mattdeloia/RASPRepository_Prototype/README.md

 #### Army Research Institute and Northrop Grumman - 3/23/2020
-##### This is a demonstration of R and RMarkdown features and published on GitHub Pages (website).
-Reports can generate into formats of your choice (html, pdf, Word doc).
-This individual report is based on notional Ranger candidate "A1000" results.
+##### This is a demonstration of **R and RMarkdown** functions and published as a static webpage through **GitHub Pages.**  Reports can also generate into formats of preferred choice (html, pdf, Word doc).
+The individual report is based on notional candidate, "A1000," results.

 ## Individual Report for: A1000